-For example, if your period lasts 6 days and you have a 26 day cycle.
+If your period lasts 6 days and you have a 26 day cycle.
 Then you will most likely ovulate around CD12.
 Since your fertile window itself is 6 days - that will mean that your fertile window will start as soon as your period ends (sometimes earlier - that is how women get pregnant while they have their periods).

 CD1 - CD 6: Period